outofthisworldapps/work-travel/WORK TRAVEL.md

 - **Placeholders**: Dark gray (#475569).
 - **Accent Color**: Indigo (#6366f1).
 - **Responsive**: No second scroll bars in timeline.
 Flight info uses a space-optimized 2-row layout on mobile (375px+) to ensure all data (airport codes, etc.) is visible.
+- **Mobile Timeline Width**: Maximize the horizontal space for the timeline grid on mobile by removing unnecessary blank space in margins and between side columns.
 ### Time Zones
 - **5-Column Layout**: The timeline is partitioned into 5 distinct vertical tracks:
   1. **Home Date**: The date label for the home time zone.